 Professional background: From 1999 until 2012, various positions of increasing responsibility in Actelion's drug discovery chemistry department contributing to the identification of several lead compounds including macitentan for PAH and ACT-541468 for insomnia.
 Senior Group Leader Chemistry Technologies 2012-2017.
 Joined Idorsia when the company was established in June 2017 as a Senior Group Leader in Drug Discovery Chemistry.
 Head of Drug Discovery Chemistry at Idorsia since July 2019.

-The Genetic Code in Two Dimensions (PL05)
+The Second Dimension of the Genetic Code (PL05)

 Prof. Thomas CARELL

 Thomas Carell was born in Herford (Germany) in 1966.
 He is married and father of three children.
 His academic career in chemistry began at the Universities of Münster and Heidelberg.
 In 1993, he obtained his doctorate with Prof. H. A. Staab at the Max-Planck Institute of Medical Research.

 After postdoctoral training with Prof. J. Rebek at MIT (Cambridge, USA) from 1993 – 1995, Thomas Carell moved to the ETH Zürich (Switzerland) into the group of Prof. F. Diederich to start independent research.
 He obtained his habilitation in 1999.